michelemarcon14-a11y/michelemarcon14-a11y.github.io/spring-analysis.md

 To definitively validate the algebraic model built in WxMaxima, a continuous load simulation was executed using *Marc Mentat* FEM software.

-The comparison of the internal stresses, specifically focusing on the bending moment $Mx$ under a unitary axial load $Fz$, demonstrated an exceptional correlation between the analytical script and the FEM solver.
+The comparison of the internal stresses, specifically focusing on the bending moment *Mx* under a unitary axial load *Fz*, demonstrated an exceptional correlation between the analytical script and the FEM solver.
 The calculated relative error between the two methodologies peaked at **0.0808%**, fully validating the structural assumptions and the mathematical framework of the project.

 <div align="center">
   <img src="fem_vs_maxima.png" width="80%">